-The hype around the Barely Legal LA show was so great mysterious Ebayer Beefselekta (100% positive feedback)
+The hype around the Barely Legal LA was enough for Ebayer Beefselekta (100% positive feedback!)

-auctioned a used Pizza box for $102 purportedly belonging to Banksy, Vanity Fair picked up on the story.
+To auction a used Pizza box for $102 purportedly used Banksy, Vanity Fair picked up on the story.

 BANKSY | BARELY LEGAL PRESS RELEASE ^

 Download the original press release for the Banksy Barely Legal show